Enduring Power of Attorney

 - Personal Enduring Power of Attorney – Your personal attorney can make decisions about a range of personal matters such as where you live, what type of daily activities you do and who is prevented from visiting you.
 Of course, they won’t be running your life if you still have capacity to make these decisions yourself.

-- Medical Enduring Power of Attorney – Your medical attorney can make decisions about your medical treatment, operations and drugs, if you do not have the capacity to make those decisions yourself.
+- Medical Enduring Power of Attorney – Appointment of Medical Treatment Decision Maker – Your medical treatment decision maker can make decisions about your medical treatment, operations and drugs, as well as authorising the switching off of a life support machine, if you do not have the capacity to make those decisions yourself.

 General Power of Attorney